 % change in price = P1 – P0 / (P1 + P0) ÷ 2 × 100

 Numerical Example: Bicycles and Helmets – The Case of Close Complements

-Let’s say that the price of bicycles was $100 and increased to $120 – a 20% increase, which resulted in the quantity of helmets traded in the market decreased from 60 to 40, -33% change.
+Let’s say that the price of bicycles was $100 and increased to $120 – a 20% increase, which resulted in the quantity of helmets traded in the market to decrease from 60 to 40, a 33% decrease.
 Using the formula provided above, we would find that the Eyx would be

 Eyx = -33% / 20%